by Scott Mehl © Unofficial Royalty 2016

 Peter was initially educated at the Royal Palace in Belgrade before attending the Sandroyd School in Wiltshire, England.
 Sadly, his father was assassinated on October 9, 1934, and the 11-year-old Peter ascended the throne as King Peter II.
 Because of his age, a Regency Council was established, led by his father’s cousin Prince Paul of Yugoslavia.

-Within weeks, Yugoslavia was occupied by Nazi forces and the government was forced to surrender on April 17, 1941.
-King Peter went into exile with the government, first to Greece, then to Jerusalem and to Cairo.
+Within weeks, Yugoslavia was occupied by Nazi forces forcing the government to surrender on April 17, 1941.
+King Peter went into exile with the government, first to Greece, then to Jerusalem, and to Cairo.
 In June 1941, King Peter went to the United Kingdom, where he finished his education at Cambridge University and joined the Royal Air Force.

 Peter and Alexandra had one son: